Art Deco: Africa

 Most Art Deco buildings in Africa were built during European colonial rule, and often designed by Italian, French and Portuguese architects.

 Asia

 Many Art Deco buildings in Asia were designed by European architects.
-But in the Philippines, local architects such as Juan Nakpil, Juan Arellano and others were preeminent.
+But in the Philippines, local architects such as Juan Nakpil, Juan Arellano, Pablo Antonio and others were preeminent.
 Many Art Deco landmarks in Asia were demolished during the great economic expansion of Asia the late 20th century, but some notable enclaves of the architecture still remain, particularly in Shanghai and Mumbai.